andrei-dobrisan/multifit/README.md

 For any help please contact us at: _multifit(at)dobrisan.uk_.

 ## 8. References

+Dobrisan, A., Haigh, S., Deng, C., & Ishihara, Y. (2023).
+Analysis of the behaviour of retaining structures through a novel data interpretation approach.
+Soils and Foundations, 63 (3), 101322. https://doi.org/10.1016/j.sandf.2023.101322

 Li, A., Lehane, B., 2010.
 Embedded cantilever retaining walls in sand.
 Geotechnique 60, 813–823. https://doi.org/10.1680/geot.8.P.147.